michaelgorkow/snowflake_huggingface/README.md

 This example assumes the presence of a .env file in the working directory containing the credentials for your Snowflake account.

 ### Step 3: Run the Notebook
-Launch the multilanguage_embeddings.ipynb notebook to see the integration in action.
+Launch any of the notebooks to see the integration in action.
 This Jupyter notebook contains all necessary steps to load, deploy, and query Hugging Face models directly within Snowflake.

 ### Learn More